observablehq/framework/examples/api/docs/index.md

 This route is also slower than it should be, mostly due to complicated permissions logic.
 But the temporal pattern is interesting: at midnight UTC, latency noticeably increases for an hour or two.
 We believe this is an internal scheduled batch job causing resource contention.
 We want to optimize this route, too.

-Web log analysis has been fruitful for the Observable team to prioritize optimization and block undesirable traffic.
-Using these granular heatmaps, we’ve been able to identify opportunities for improvement that would otherwise go unnoticed.
+Web log analysis has been fruitful for the Observable team to prioritize optimization and manage traffic.
+Using these granular heatmaps, we’ve identified numerous opportunities for improvement that would otherwise go unnoticed.